The Global Shift Network

 You cannot simply move a semiconductor plant.
 Building a new, cutting-edge "fab" takes up to five years, tens of billions of dollars, and an army of highly specialised engineers.
 The United States and Europe are currently spending heavily to subsidise domestic chip manufacturing, but these efforts will take years to bear fruit, and TSMC's Taiwan facilities remain generations ahead of the competition.

-Because the AI market is entirely dependent on Taiwan's stability, financial valuations cannot be viewed in isolation.
-That is why we built the AI Bubble Index.
+Because the scaling of AI is entirely dependent on Taiwan's physical infrastructure, predicting AGI timelines cannot be viewed in a digital vacuum.
+That is why we built the AI Disruption Index.